How Fairmind Guides Work

 - Apply the same standards of rigor and neutrality across all issues, regardless of topic or political implications

-Ultimately, the credibility of Fairmind.org—and the whole Fairmind concept—will rest not on intentions of fairness and accuracy, but on a track record that demonstrates them.
+Ultimately, the credibility of Fairmind.org—and the whole Fairmind concept—rests not on intentions of fairness and accuracy, but on a track record that demonstrates them.

-For an example of putting the principles into practice, see the Fairmind Guide The Death Penalty.
+For an example of putting the principles into practice, see our first Fairmind Guide, The Death Penalty.